All eyes on Messi and Robben with Rio in sight

 The absence of Angel Di Maria on the right through injury is a blow for Argentina because the Real Madrid winger has provided the other main attacking threat for Sabella's team.

-It will be interesting to see whether the Argentine coach goes with the defense-minded Enzo Perez, who replaced Di Maria against the Belgians, or goes for a more attacking option.
+It will be interesting to see whether the Argentine coach goes with the defence-minded Enzo Perez, who replaced Di Maria against the Belgians, or goes for a more attacking option.

-His Dutch counterpart Van Gaal has been willing to adjust his lineup and formation for each game, but the one constant is the reliance on Robben to terrorize defenses with his high-speed dribbling.
+His Dutch counterpart Van Gaal has been willing to adjust his lineup and formation for each game, but the one constant is the reliance on Robben to terrorise defences with his high-speed dribbling.

-They will need striker Robin van Persie to recapture his form from the group stage to give the Argentina defense something else to ponder apart from Robben's direct threat.
+They will need striker Robin van Persie to recapture his form from the group stage to give the Argentina defence something else to ponder apart from Robben's direct threat.

 The two teams have met four times before in the World Cup, including in the 1978 final which Argentina won 3-1 after extra time on home soil.
 That was their only win over the Dutch at the finals having lost twice and drawn once in the other matches.